 No, the meter replacement program is system-wide to allow for advanced analytics across the entire water network.
 This helps Council to operate a more efficient network and assist in the early detection of leaks and breaks.
 It is essential that all points out of the system are monitored.

-Depending on the successful supplier, the meter should be very similar in size to the existing meters.
+The meter should be very similar in size to the existing meters.

 The same as what currently happens.
 It stops working and you’re out of water until it is repaired by a Council representative.